dahlstromsec/networking-handbook/13-dhcp.md

-# DHCP
+# DHCP (Dynamic Host Configuration Protocol)

-> Estimated Reading Time: 8–10 minutes
+> **Estimated Reading Time:** 10–15 minutes
-> Difficulty: Beginner
+> **Difficulty:** Beginner
-> Prerequisites: DNS
+> **Prerequisites:** DNS

-## Introduction

-Dynamic Host Configuration Protocol (DHCP) automatically assigns IP configuration to devices joining a network.
+The Dynamic Host Configuration Protocol (DHCP) automatically assigns network configuration to devices when they connect to a network.
+Instead of manually configuring every computer with an IP address, subnet mask and default gateway, DHCP performs the process automatically.

+Nearly every home and business network relies on DHCP.

 ---

-## What You'll Learn
+# What You'll Learn

+- What DHCP is
 - Why DHCP exists
 - The DORA process
 - DHCP leases